It is suggested to read Regulatory Sets: Setup before this article.

 Select the Add New button to create a new requirement.
-Four entry boxes will appear:
+Four entry boxes appear:

-- Value - Enter a number that will be the amount of rest required.
+Value - enter a number that is the amount of rest required.

-- Frequency - Enter a number that will be the range in which the rest will be required.
+Frequency - enter a number that is the range in which the rest is required.

 Deactivating A Requirement Entry

-Each entry has the option of being Active, which will include it in the requirement checks, or to be Inactive, which will not run the check and hide the entry.
+Each entry has the option of being Active, which includes it in the requirement checks, or to be Inactive, which will not run the check and hide the entry.
 The checkbox controls the status of the entry - checked is Active.
 For Limitation entries, this is a toggle button.